zzak00/nlp_with_transformers_visualizations/chapter2.md

 # Start the training process
 trainer.train()
 ```
-We can take a detailed look at the training metrics by calculating and visualising the confusion matrix
+We can take a detailed look at the training metrics by calculating and visualizing the confusion matrix

 ![Figure 1](visuals/chap2visuals/confiusionMatrixForFineTuning.png)
 **The model shows promising performance nearing an ideal confusion matrix, yet it frequently confuses "love" with "joy" and "surprise" with "joy" or "fear"**

-We notice that the fine-tuned model outperforms the classical classification model, but as a trade-off, it comes with increased computational costs. 📈 It's important to find your own balance between performance and resource allocation. ⚖️
+We notice that the fine-tuned model outperforms the classical classification model, but as a trade-off, it comes with increased computational costs. 📈 It's important to find your balance between performance and resource allocation. ⚖️

 ## Conclusion :